Spud in a Bucket 2026

 Potatoes are available from the 3rd of May and we suggest planting them as soon as possible.

-How to plant
+How to plant and care for

 IMPORTANT, you need to drill PLENTY OF DRAINAGE HOLES IN YOUR BUCKET.